philippe-ostiguy/PyBacktesting/README.md

 One of the issue with the model during the testing periods is that generated few trades (11 for the first testing period and 10 for second testing period).
 This may be due to the fact that the model is highly optimized (overfit).
 We could also test the same model on different assets and different timeframes.

+The library is divided so that it is possible to modify the trading strategy by creating modules in the different packages (indicators, optimize, trading_rules).
+For example, the current rule for trying to enter the market is when a trend is detected (r2 and Mann-Kendall).
+We could create a new module that tries to enter the market when we are 2 standard deviations from the average price of the last 100 days (in the trading_rules package).

 To find more details about this project, scroll down

 To see the list of the hyperparameters and parameters to optimize, go to this [file](https://github.com/philos123/PyBacktesting/blob/master/initialize.py)